-^{}Peri Silva acknowledges financial support from the College of Business and Public Administration at the University of North Dakota.
-The views expressed here are those of the authors and do not necessarily reflect those of the institutions with which they are affiliated.
-We would like to thank Klaus Desmet, Emanuel Ornelas, Cecilia Testa and seminar participants at the Midwest International Economics meetings in Champaign, at the workshop on the New Political Economy of Trade in Florence, and at the fourth Danish International Economics Workshop for useful comments.
+^{}The views expressed here are those of the authors and do not necessarily reflect those of the institutions with which they are affiliated.
+We would like to thank Klaus Desmet, Emanuel Ornelas, Cecilia Testa and seminar participants at the Canadian Economic Association conference in Quebec City, at the workshop on the New Political Economy of Trade in Florence, and at the fourth Danish International Economics Workshop for useful comments.